Fade BG Image

 The rookie merchant also warned me: "Exactly five gold coins.
 You must not pay more than that."

 N-no. There's no way someone capable of this doesn't know the going rates.
-And even if she's a rookie, she is still a merchant.
+And rookie or not, she is still a merchant.

 Healer-sama surely had some deeper reason!